Tanggamus Regency

 Tanggamus Regency is a regency (kabupaten) of Lampung Province, Sumatra, Indonesia.
-It has an area of 4,747.06 km^{2} which consists of a land area of 2,947.57 km^{2} and a sea area of 1,799.5 km^{2}.
-It had a population of 534,595 at the 2010 Census and 640,275 at the 2020 Census; the official estimate as at mid 2024 was 670,367 (comprising 345,940 males and 324,427 females).
+It has an area of 4,747.06 km^{2} which consists of a land area of 2,947.57 km^{2} and a sea area of 1,799.5 km^{2} (the latter mainly comprising Semangka Bay, which is a major gulf from the sea).
+It had a population of 534,595 at the 2010 Census and 640,275 at the 2020 Census; the official estimate as of mid 2025 was 678,021 (comprising 349,575 males and 328,446 females).
 The regency seat is the town of Kota Agung Pusat.
 The regency was created on 21 March 1997 from what were previously the western districts of South Lampung Regency, but districts in its eastern part were split away on 29 October 2008 to form the new Pringsewu Regency.
 It lies in the southwest of the province, and surrounds Semangka Bay (Teluk Semangka) on its west, north and east coasts.

 Administrative districts

-Tanggamus Regency is divided into twenty administrative districts (kecamatan), tabulated below with their total land areas (excluding the sea areas) and their populations at the 2010 Census and the 2020 Census, together with the official estimates as of mid 2024.
+Tanggamus Regency is divided into twenty administrative districts (kecamatan), tabulated below with their total land areas (excluding the sea areas) and their populations at the 2010 Census and the 2020 Census, together with the official estimates as of mid 2025.
 The table also includes the locations of the district administrative centres, the number of villages in each district (a total of 299 rural desa and 3 urban kelurahan, the latter all in Kota Agung District), and its post code.